TL;DR

 | 4.
 Treatment: Receive a set number of therapy sessions. | 4.
 Comprehensive Cover: Access to a wider range of therapies and often a higher number of sessions. | A more thorough and personalised treatment plan. |

 For senior leaders and key decision-makers, a standard PMI policy is the foundation.
 But a truly robust strategy includes more specialised layers of protection.
-An expert broker like WeCovr can help you navigate these options.
+A specialist at WeCovr or one of our broker partners can help you navigate these options.

 These are a significant step up from a standard health screen.
 They are highly detailed, multi-hour assessments conducted at specialist private clinics.